fastlane/docs/docs/getting-started/android/screenshots.md

 After generating your screenshots using `fastlane screengrab`, you'll usually want to upload them to Google Play.

-To upload the screenshots stored in `fastlane/metadata/android`, just run;
+To upload the screenshots stored in `fastlane/metadata/android`, just run:

 ```no-highlight
 fastlane supply